Duet3D/wiki-content/User_manual/Connecting_hardware/Fans_connecting.md

 NOTE: on **Duet 2** with only 2-pin fan connectors, the recommended connections are:
 * Negative (black) wires: connect to the - pin of an always-on fan connector.
-* Positive (red or yellow): connect to the + pin of an always-on fan connector.
+* Positive (red or yellow): connect to the + pin of an always-on fan connector; or if VIN is 24V and you are using a 12V fan, to the +12V output of a buck converter fed from VIN.
 * Tacho wire (yellow or green): optionally, connect the tacho wire of a 4-wire fan to the cathode of a small signal diode (1N4148 should be OK) and connect the anode of the diode to any available digital input pin, to provide a reading of the fan RPM.
 For example, on Duet 2 WiFi/Ethenet connect it to pin PB6, and on Duet 2 Maestro use one of the four expansion pins.
 In RRF 2.x, only Duet 2 WiFi/Ethernet expansion pin PB6 supports tacho, and is defined by default.
 Or you can leave it not connected.
 * PWM control (blue) wire: connect it to the FAN- pin of your chosen controlled fan connector.
 * Configure the fan with the PWM signal inverted and define the pin the tacho wire is connected to with pullup resistor enabled (see section below for firmware configuration)